-Native Advertising in Online News: Tradeoffs between Clicks and Brand Recognition
+Native Advertising in Online News: Tradeoffs among Clicks, Brand Recognition and Website Trustworthiness

 Native advertising is a type of online advertising matching the form and function of the platform on which it appears.
-The U.S. Federal Trade Commission (FTC) monitors native advertising and has established guidelines requiring advertisers to clearly mark their native ads to assure consumers do not confuse them with content.
-This research aims to understand how consumers respond to native ads versus display ads and different styles of native ad disclosures.
-The paper explores two mechanisms, confusion and attention, which potentially drive different consumer responses, through a series of randomized experiments online, in the lab, and in the field, using clickstream behavioral data, eye movement data, and survey responses.
-The results show that traditional display ads may be at a disadvantage when placed at the margin of a website with other materials.
-However, controlling for placement on a page, display ads garner more visual attention and brand recognition than native ads.
-Nonetheless, native ads generate higher click-through rates, as their resemblance to surrounding content confuses consumers.
-The findings suggest when prominently disclosing native ads, advertisers could benefit from greater brand awareness without sacrificing much in terms of click-through rates.
-Following the FTC guidelines closely may, therefore, be the optimal strategy for native advertising.
+In managerial practice, the choice between display and in-feed native advertising presents brand advertisers and online news publishers with conflicting objectives.
+While advertisers face a tradeoff between ad clicks and brand recognition, publishers need to strike a balance between ad clicks and the platform’s trustworthiness.
+From a policy perspective, the U.S. Federal Trade Commission (FTC) has become more concerned about native advertising confusing consumers and hence has imposed guidelines requiring advertisers to clearly disclose their native ads.
+This research aims to understand how consumers respond to native ads versus display ads and to different styles of native ad disclosures.
+We employ a series of randomized online experiments and a field experiment combining clickstream behavioral data, eye movement data, and survey response data.
+The results show that when we control for the position of an ad on a news page, a native ad generates a higher click-through rate, as it better resembles surrounding editorial content.
+However, a display ad garners more visual attention and brand recognition than a native ad.
+Featuring native ads on news sites can also decrease the trustworthiness of the sites.
+Finally, with respect to native ad disclosure, the findings suggest that advertisers who prominently disclose native ads could benefit from greater brand awareness without sacrificing much in terms of click-through rates.
+Following the FTC guidelines closely may therefore be the optimal strategy for native advertising.

 Suggested Citation: Suggested Citation